 This international seminar, Amplifying Student Voice and Partnership, will convene experts from practice, research and policy realms from around the world to consider the pressing questions of amplifying youth voice and the development of the youth-adult partnership paradigm.
-We will explore:

-LOCATION AND LOGISTICS
+LOCATION & LOGISTICS

 Dates and Times:

-- July 7, 9 a.m. – 4:30 p.m.
+- June 27, 9 a.m. – 4:30 p.m.

-- July 8, 9 a.m. – noon
+- June 28, 9 a.m. – noon

 University of Vermont, Burlington, VT, USA

-- Students taking a leadership role on state, national, or international levels to further the role of youth in learning and school decision-making
+- STUDENTS taking a leadership role on state, national, or international levels to further the role of youth in learning and school decision-making.